 The confidant of the King

 No one had ever been as dear to him as Alkmene.
-It was not only because he was very old now and even less than before he had a man to whom his heart turned.
+He wasn't just because he was very old now and even less than before he had a man to whom he would turn his heart.
 It was also because Alkmene was so beautiful and so intelligent.
-He had carried her away from the Jägerhof in his arms when she was very young.
-At that time he did not weigh 500 grams and it seemed very funny to him, to baptize this slender creature with the name of the mother of Hercules.
-She did not weigh more than 2 kg even when she became an adult, she was the finest and finest product of many years of breeding, the most delicate, the most adorable Italian Greyhound, probably in the world. the King could carry her on his arms even when his gout got worse.
+He had carried her away from the Jägerhof in her arms when she was very young.
+At that time she weighed less than 500 grams and it seemed very funny to him, to baptize this slender creature with the name of the mother of Hercules.
+She did not weigh more than 2 kg even when she became an adult, she was the best and fine product of many years of breeding, the most delicate, the Piccolo Levriero Italiano most adorable, probably around the world. the King could carry her on his arms even when her gout got worse.
 Alkmene never left him, not even for an hour.
-She always sat in a low chair next to hers, on a down pillow, on which her light body hardly left a footprint.
-She ate with him, at table he casually placed the best morsels on the damask tablecloth to cool them.
+He always sat in a low chair next to him, on a down pillow, on which his light body hardly left a footprint.
+She ate with him, at the table he casually placed the best morsels on the damask tablecloth to cool them.
 She went with him to the gallery of paintings and looked at him, just like him, at the new paintings.
-When the King was sad, Alkmene noticed it and showed him all the tricks he knew how to do, stood up on his paws or pretended to be dead, nothing more as the King did not want his dogs to learn anything.
+When the King was sad, Alkmene noticed it and showed him all the tricks she knew how to do, she stood up on her paws or pretended to be dead, nothing more as the King did not want her dogs to learn anything.
 When the King spoke to her, she tilted her lovely head with an indescribably intelligent expression and listened.
-But if he scolded her, always very gently, she could not bear it and she put a paw on his mouth, as if to beg him to stop.
-In that case, the King would jump to his feet and take Alkmene in his arms, press her against the blue uniform jacket, kiss her with his toothless mouth, again and again, giving her the sweetest endearments.
-Sometimes tears streamed down his cheeks, for the happiness he felt in his old, lonely heart in those moments.
-And when they went to bed together in the evening, then Alkmene was closer to him than any predecessor, nestled between his chest and right arm.
-There she remained silent, like a child with her mother, and breathed her light, sweet breath against his shoulder.
+But if he scolded her, always very gently, she couldn't stand it and she put a paw on her mouth, as if to beg him to stop.
+If so, the King would leap to his feet and take Alkmene in her arms, press her against the blue tunic of the uniform, kiss her with his toothless mouth, again and again, giving her the sweetest endearments.
+Sometimes tears ran down his cheeks, for the happiness that he, in those moments, he felt in his old and lonely heart.
+And when they went to bed together in the evening, then Alkmene was closer to him than any predecessor, nestled between her chest and right arm.
+There she remained silent, like a child with her mother, and she breathed her light, sweet breath against her shoulder.

 And now Alkmene, his beloved Alkmene was dead.